TalkingQuickly/talkingquickly.github.io/_drafts/2014-05-23-rails-development-environment-with-vagrant-and-docker.md

 -e POSTGRESQL_USER=docker -e POSTGRESQL_PASS=docker
 ```

 To set environment variables in the docker container for the database access credentials.
 These will be available in our rails container as `DB_ENV_POSTGRESQL_USER` and `DB_ENV_POSTGRESQL_PASS` respectively (as seen in our `database.yml`).
-Notice the convention `ALIAS_ENV_VARIABLE_NAME`.
+Notice the format `ALIAS_ENV_VARIABLE_NAME`.

 It's worth reading <http://docs.docker.io/reference/run/#env-environment-variables> for more on the environment variables available.
+It's also interesting to inspect the contents of `ENV` from a Rails console once the full environment is up and running.

 ### Why make this a shell script?